Table of Contents

 The mutual funds in India are majorly classified based on,

 Asset classes in mutual funds are broadly classified into Equity, Debt, and Hybrid (both Equity and Debt).
-Under this classification, the Mutual fund types in India are,
+Under this classification, the Mutual fund’s types in India are,

 When a mutual fund scheme holds complete asset allocation dependency on the Equity or Shares market, it is called Equity Funds.
 It suits well for investors who either don’t have much time to research or don’t have a considerable amount to invest in the Equity market.

 Yet has a craze for investing and building their wealth between 15-20% CAGR for a term of 15 to 20 years.
-Yet, this is one form of investment where the average return of 20 years is estimated to beat inflation by 2 to 3 times.
+Yet, this is one form of investment where the average return of 20 years will estimate to beat inflation by 2 to 3 times.
 Therefore, we request that any investor with long-term goals prefer investing in equity mutual funds.

-There are multiple schemes mapped under Equity Mutual Funds,
+There are multiple schemes mapped under Equity Mutual Funds like,

-Every fund has its advantages and disadvantages.
+Every fund has its advantage and disadvantage.
 These funds are regulated by SEBI

 Do you invest for short-term goals holding a tenure of fewer than 5 years?
 Aren’t you investing in bonds as the minimum value of the investment is 10 lakhs+?
 If so, here is the option.
 Yes, it’s a debt mutual fund.